scottgriv/PRG-Personal-Repository-Guidelines/_site/README.md

 ## What's Next?

-- [ ] Design unique icons for resource documents similar to the [PyRG](./docs/images/icon-pyrg-rounded.png) icon.
 - [ ] Conform all of my repositories to **PRG**.
 - [ ] Official version release v1.0.0 of **PRG**.
-- [ ] Write about the **GitHub Portfolio Prolem** and rhw benefits of using **PRG** to solve it on [Medium](https://medium.com/).
+- [ ] Write about the **GitHub Portfolio Problem** and rhw benefits of using **PRG** to solve it on [Medium](https://medium.com/).

-I'm looking forward to seeing how this project evolves over time and how it can help others with their GitHub portfolio.
+I'm looking forward to seeing how this project evolves over time and how it can help others with their GitHub Portfolio.
 > Please reference the [CHANGELOG](.github/CHANGELOG.md) file in this repository for more details.

 ## Project